Gravitational back-reaction is magical

-We aim to investigate the non-local magic of subsystem $A$ in relation to $A^c$.
+We aim to investigate the nonlocal magic of subsystem $A$ in relation to $A^c$.
 These subsystems are separated by the boundary $\partial A=\partial A^c$, a $d-2$ sphere of radius $l$.
-By solving the Einstein equation, \cite{Nozaki:2013wia} derived the leading-order change in entanglement entropy due to the injected energy.
-Specifically, for a (1+1)d holographic CFT, this change is expressed as:
+By solving the Einstein equation, Nozaki \textit{et al.}~\cite{Nozaki:2013wia} derived the leading-order change in entanglement entropy due to the injected energy.
+Specifically, for a (1+1)D holographic CFT, this change is expressed as:

-We can then employ the lower bound to estimate the growth of the non-local magic as follows:
+We can then employ the lower bound to estimate the growth of the nonlocal magic as follows: